 There are a wide variety of charts available to display data.
 The list below contains those that are most popular and supported by many programs.

 - Gantt chart

 - Pie chart

 Embedded chart vs. Chart sheet

 In Microsoft Excel and other spreadsheet programs, there are two types of charts: an embedded chart and chart sheet.
 An embedded chart is a chart object that can be inserted into a worksheet.
 A chart sheet is a chart that is a sheet of its own.

 To insert an embedded chart, use the Insert option in the spreadsheet program you have available to you.

-To insert a chart sheet, right-click on the worksheet tabs at the bottom of the worksheet and click Insert, then Chart.
+To insert a chart sheet, right-click on the worksheet tabs at the bottom of the worksheet and click Insert and then Chart.